Insular Italy: Geography

 Insular Italy occupies one sixth of the national territory in surface area.
 Territorially, both Sicily and Sardinia include several minor islands and archipelagoes that are administratively dependent on the mother islands.

 Sicily is the largest island in the Mediterranean (25,708 km^{2}) and one of the largest of Europe, while Sardinia is only slightly less extensive (24,090 km^{2}).
 The lowlands are generally limited in the geographic region and generally appear as narrow coastal belts.
-The only exceptions are the Campidano and Nurra, in Sardinia, and the Plain of Catania, in Sicily, which extend 1200 km^{2} and 430 km,^{2} respectively.
+The only exceptions are the Campidano and Nurra, in Sardinia, and the Plain of Catania, in Sicily, which extend 1200 km2 and 430 km2, respectively.
 The rest of the area is prevalently hilly, with hills occupying 70% of the territory.

 Sicily is home to Mount Etna, Italy's highest non-Alpine peak and Europe's largest active volcano.
 Sardinia is home to the Gennargentu mountain range.